 Intensive face-to-face training blocks

-You will be taught mostly online through King’s E-learning and Teaching Service (KEATS) which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
-Our students articipate in online tutorials and discussion groups, interacting with expert tutors and their fellow students.
+This course is primarily taught through King’s College London’s online learning environment, KEATS, which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
+Our students participate in online tutorials and discussion groups, interacting with expert tutors and their fellow students.
 Face-to-face lectures and hands-on training take place in blocks in the first two years.
 Students are required to undertake and build a reflective log of clinical work in their own general practice.